 Pacific Opera Victoria builds opera from the ground up and is the only major opera company in Canada to build its own sets exclusively.
 This allows us greater programming creativity than companies that rent existing productions.

 Our productions are shaped by the creative vision of our directors and designers and then built by our own team of production artists, staged in Victoria's beautiful, intimate Royal Theatre, and brought to life by a glorious collaboration of conductor and singers.

 POV maintains its own scene and costume shop in a 10,000 square foot production facility, The Opera Shop.
 This facility is the largest of its kind on Vancouver Island, offering employment to over 50 theatre professionals making their home in our region.
 POV's eclectic team of artists and craftspeople have a wealth of experience in the fields of project management, design, construction, scenic art, properties, and wardrobe construction.

-Since 1980, Pacific Opera Victoria has created seasons of entirely new productions and continues to offer a diverse blend of repertoire for its small stage and intimate theatre.
-POV has a proud tradition of working in partnership with regional and national arts organizations and continues to actively develop co-productions with companies across North America.
+Since 1980, Pacific Opera Victoria has created seasons of entirely new productions.
+We offer a extraordinarily diverse blend of repertoire, and we work actively in partnership with regional and national arts organizations to develop co-productions with companies across North America.